Vintage Thrift: Easy Tissue Decoupage Glass Plates

 So I am the recipient of LOTS of these glass plates!

-Since my mother had given me these plates and so for Mother’s Day, I wanted to create something out of them that I could give back to her for Mother’s Day.
-Perhaps a “tidbit tray treasure?”
+Since my mother had given me these plates, I wanted to create something out of the glass plates that I could use to celebrate her and Mother’s Day.
+I’ll call it a “tidbit tray treasure?”

 Something beautiful, yet personal, that brought back warm memories of entertaining in style.
 And then it hit me – decoupaged glass plates!

 Now, I’m no artist, but the beauty of decoupage is that it lets anyone use their creativity.
-Plus, the idea of taking a simple plate and turning it into a one-of-a-kind piece for Mom just felt perfect.
+Plus, the idea of taking a simple plate and turning it into a one-of-a-kind piece for my mother just felt perfect.

 So, grab a cup of coffee (or tea, if that’s more your mom’s style!), and let’s get started on this easy and heartfelt project!